Cahors - Pont Valentre - Lot Valley - Quercy

 The top stone indeed kept breaking until the 19th century, but was then firmly sealed and adorned with a small sculpture of the Devil trying to dislodge it.

-The tower has since been known as Devil's Tower - Tour du Diable.
+The tower has since been known as Devil's Tower - Tour du Diable and the stone has never fallen since!

 The local vineyards indeed produce a dark red full-bodied wine that develops robustness and body with age.